Travelling Pets

 • have an Animal health certificate (AHC).
 This is also now required for travel to Northern Ireland from any other part of the UK

-• Tapeworm treatment by a vet not less that 24 hours and not more than 120 hours (between 1 and 5 days) before arrival in the destination country if travelling to Finland, Norway, Malta and The Republic of Ireland.
+• Tapeworm treatment by a vet not less than 24 hours and not more than 120 hours (between 1 and 5 days) before arrival in the destination country if travelling to Finland, Norway, Malta and The Republic of Ireland.
 This treatment is also now required for dogs entering Northern Ireland from other parts of the UK.

 Pet travel into the UK from EU/listed countries